AI Canvas & Geomap — Designing a Map Widget for Two AI Surfaces

 My Role

-• Made key design decisions by evaluating AI-generated options through human judgment — drill-down hierarchy, node color logic, clustering behavior
+- Made key design decisions by evaluating AI-generated options through human judgment — drill-down hierarchy, node color logic, clustering behavior, intent-based toggle defaults

-• Explored 11 map tile styles across QGIS, MapTiler, and Cursor prototypes — authored two custom vector styles (CNV Dark and TE Theme) and selected CNV Dark for the AI Canvas, now available org-wide
+- Explored 11 map tile styles across QGIS, MapTiler, and Cursor prototypes — authored two custom vector styles (CNV Dark and TE Theme), selected CNV Dark for the AI Canvas, both now available org-wide

 Outcome & Impact

-• A map widget that answers location-based monitoring questions in the AI Canvas, with three node types, clustering, and contextual tooltips
+- A map widget for the AI Canvas that answers location-based monitoring questions, with three node types, clustering, and contextual tooltips

-• Custom dark-mode map tiles (CNV style via MapTiler + MapLibre GL) available for any product team using TeGeomap, expanding map visual design across the org
+- Custom dark-mode map tiles (CNV Dark and TE Theme) available for any product team using TeGeomap

 Reflection

-What I’d do differently: I would have started the tile exploration earlier.
-The custom dark tiles ended up being a dependency for the Figma specs, and running the two workstreams closer to sequentially (tiles first, then widget) would have reduced context-switching.
+What I’d do differently.
+I would have started the tile exploration earlier.
+The custom dark tiles became a dependency for the Figma specs, and running the two workstreams closer to sequentially (tiles first, then widget) would have reduced context-switching.
+Similarly, the surfacing schema should have been started at the same time as the widget — the tool catalog constraints shaped what questions the map can actually answer, and discovering that late required revisiting scope.